blynkkk/blueprints/WeatherStation Edgent/README.md

 * Install Arduino IDE or PlatformIO
 * Install Blynk library for your IDE
-* Instull Ethernet Library for your IDE
 * Select the correct board and port in your IDE settings
-* Create a new sketch (Arduino IDE) or new project (PlatformIO)

 # Prepare the Firmware and upload it to your device